cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   see all places where to enhance the sources (function itself, options, menus + status line info, online help, ...).

-- Offer all kind of transpositions and superpositions for the content of text windows in an easy-to-use dialogue window.
+- Offer all kinds of transpositions and superpositions for the content of text windows in an easy-to-use dialogue window.

 - Show in a dialog all keys which are saved for the different